Direct cremation

 Essentially that once the person has died, that’s it.
 You won’t see them again; you won’t be in the presence of their body again.
 Any public farewell will take place without their body present.

-You will probably not know who is collecting the body, nor when, nor whereabouts they are taken to, or how long they will stay there before being cremated.
+You will probably not know who is collecting the body, nor when, nor whereabouts they will be taken to, or how they will be looked after there, or how long they will stay there before being cremated.

-You may not know the date and time of the cremation, nor whereabouts it will take place – it could be in a crematorium hundreds of miles from where the person died, involving a long distance journey by van.
+You may not know the date and time of the cremation, nor whereabouts it will take place – it could be in a crematorium hundreds of miles from where the person died, involving a long distance journey by van, often with several other people who have died.

 None of this may matter to you.
-If any of it does, but you still prefer the idea of a direct cremation to a traditional funeral, then we strongly recommend choosing a funeral director rather than an online provider and talking to them about any of your concerns.
+If any of it does, but you still prefer the idea of a direct cremation to a traditional funeral, or if you feel direct cremation is the only choice within your means, then as we have said above, we strongly recommend choosing a local, independent funeral director rather than an online provider and talking to them about any of your concerns.

 What might you want to take into consideration?